rklymentiev/py-for-neuro/chapters/chapter0.md

 **Q: Is this a supervised course?**

-A: No, there is no supervision.
-However, I tried to make tasks and hints as clear as possible.
+A: Yes and no. There is no real-time supervision.
+However, you can check if your code matches the solution when doing the exercises and possibly get an error feedback when something is wrong.

 **Q: Will I get a certificate after the completion of the course?**